MontrealAI/AGIJobsv1/docs/mainnet-deployment-simulation.md

    `truffle console --network mainnet`.
-Because the simulation lacked a real RPC endpoint, no stateful checks were executed; instead, the wiring script logic was reviewed to ensure it enforces the Safe/timelock ownership rules **and** now fails if the deployed `$AGIALPHA` token, burn sink, or ENS node hashes diverge from the JSON configuration.【F:scripts/verify-wiring.js†L1-L159】
+Because the simulation lacked a real RPC endpoint, no stateful checks were executed; instead, the wiring script logic was reviewed to ensure it enforces the Safe/timelock ownership rules **and** now fails if the deployed `$AGIALPHA` token, its symbol/name metadata, burn sink, or ENS node hashes diverge from the JSON configuration.【F:scripts/verify-wiring.js†L1-L200】

 Update this section with transaction hashes, verification links, and console outputs once the live deployment completes.